rdiez/Tools/README.md

 - **[rdchecksum.pl](RDChecksum/)**

-    Creates, updates or verifies a list of file checksums (hashes).
+    Creates, updates or verifies a list of file checksums (hashes), for data corruption or offline file change detection purposes.

     This tool can save a lot of time, because 1) it can update the checksums only for those files that have changed in the meantime (according to their 'last modified' timestamps),